Skip to main content

 Prickett had served one term as a Republican in the Idaho Territorial Legislature and was still with his law firm in 1867 when he agreed to serve briefly as mayor.
 After three years in Boise working on tax matters, Prickett opened a law firm with Joseph Miller.
 Prickett was later appointed Register in Bankruptcy for the Territory.
 He was also a notary.
 As an attorney, Prickett was said to be “courteous, considerate and conscientious magistrate whose only aim was to do justice and honestly administer the law.”

 Prickett’s appointment as mayor was a fitful start for a town an anti-government, anti-municipal town.
 On December 12, 1864, the Idaho legislature had incorporated “Boise City.”
 The act required the voters to approve a charter in a city election.
 In the election of March 21, 1865, however, the charter failed by twenty-four votes.
 Again on January 11, 1866, the Boise voter rejected incorporation.
 But later the legislature forced the issue with the stipulation that “a temporary mayor and council be named in the next charter.”
 On the May 7, 1866, having run against the charter, the mayor-elect and the newly elected city council refused to take the oath of office.
 Again, on January 21, 1867, “anti-charter” party easily won.
-City official refused to organize.
+City officials refused to organize.

 Pricket Home